AlistarIsCow/Akwarium/README.md

-# Akwarium
+# Aquarium
-Akwarium w OpenGL
+Simple project of an aquarium written in C++ using OpenGL